bufbuild/buf-action/README.md

 ### Skip checks on commit messages

 To conditionally run checks based on user input, use the GitHub action context to check for the contents of the commit.
-For example to disable breaking change detection on commits, create an expression on the input `breaking` to check the contents of the commit message:
+For example to disable breaking change detection on commits, create an expression on the parameter `breaking` to check the contents of the commit message:

 ```yaml
 - uses: bufbuild/buf-action@v0.1